wkoszek/me/source/books/2015-10-21-book-on-writing.html.md

 title:  "On Writing"
 author: "Wojciech Adam Koszek"
 description: >
   Man.
 This is really damn good book on writing by the master.
-If you're into blog writing or writing of any kind, buy it.
-You won't regret.
-I kept listening to it and greatly enjoyed it.
+  If you need to understand how real professional writer works, this is the book.
 address: "Menlo Park, CA"
 tags:
 - books